alphagov/pay-tech-docs/source/documentation/security.md

 GOV.UK Pay follows [government HTTPS security guidelines](https://www.gov.uk/service-manual/domain-names/https.html).
 The Hypertext Transfer Protocol Secure (HTTPS), which involves the Transport Layer Security  (TLS) protocol is used by the platform to authenticate servers / clients and to provide secure connections.

-To take a payment with a live GOV.UK Pay account, you must use HTTPs.
+You must use HTTPS for all direct communication between your service and GOV.UK Pay.

-To take a payment with a sandbox account, [you can use HTTP](/testing_govuk_pay/#testing-gov-uk-pay).
+Return URLs for live services using GOV.UK Pay must use HTTPS, but [you can use HTTP for return URLs with sandbox accounts](/testing_govuk_pay/#testing-gov-uk-pay).